ask the electrician

 The wire stripper will work on both solid and stranded wire.
 This tool is Very Handy and Easy to Use.

-More about Electrical codes for basement
+More about: Electrical codes for basement

-Upgrading Old Home Electrical Wiring
+Adding Circuits and Upgrading Home Electrical Wiring

 Upgrading Knob and Tube Electrical Wiring